 There’s plenty more information about our employee retention strategies in our recently published culture book.
 But we hope there are plenty of useful takeaways in the material we’ve provided.

 We’re not saying our strategy is perfect – we once had to part company with someone on their first day, because we knew we’d made a major mistake in the hiring process – but we feel our retention record speaks to its success.
+We see how this approach yields positive results for more and more companies, regardless of their size.
+So much so that we have seen a profound change in the way both employees and employers attend and interact in the labor market during this century.
+For example, websites such as JobSage are dedicated to connecting job seekers with companies that actually walk the talk.
 If you create a company which works for your people, you’ve got a better chance of keeping them – even if you don’t have the financial resources of a Google or Facebook to sweeten the deal.

 Author the Authors